Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme.txt

    use Workbench "Back" to go back.

 History
+26/11/06 - version 1.5.6
+- restore compatibility with Eclipse 3.1
+- handle case with no src/bin dir defined

 05/11/06 - version 1.5.5
 - add feature 1584400 Better recognition of error/warning messages in console hyperlinks (Warning / Error on two lines where not parsed)